avtonchev/most-wanted/README.md

 # Most Wanted App

-The application imports hard-formatted data from XML- and JSON files into MySQL database. the following entities are imported from JSON file:
+The application imports hard-formatted data from XML- and JSON files into MySQL database.<br>
+The following entities are imported from JSON file:
 - Town
 - District
 - Racer